MauroDataMapper/docs/docs/tutorials/document-assets/index.md

 ![Data model 'properties' tab](properties-tab.png)

-- __namespace__:	This will be used to select the correct properties by the gateway interface.
-You should choose the value ‘uk.ac.hdruk.dataset
+- __namespace__:	This will be used to select the correct profile / property list.
-’ from the drop-down provided
 - __key__:	This is the property name - e.g. ‘contact email’.
 You should add a property for each of the names listed below, but may add further properties if you wish.
 - __value__:	This is the value of the given property - e.g. ‘enquiries-mydataset@hub.org’.